shashankms9/MCW-App-modernization/Hands-on lab/GettingStarted.md

    ![](media/appmod-1.png "Lab Environment")

 1. To get the lab environment details, you can select **Environment Details** tab.
-Additionally, the credentials will also be emailed to your email address provided at registration.
-You can also open the Lab Guide on seprate and full window by selcting the **Split Window** from lower right corner.
+Additionally, the credentials will also be emailed to your email address provided during registration.
+You can also open the Lab Guide on separate and full window by selecting the **Split Window** from lower right corner.
 Also, you can start, stop and restart virtual machines from **Virtual Machines** tab.

    ![](media/cloudlabs-env-page.png "Lab Environment")

-    > You will see SUFFIX value on **Environment Details** tab, use it whereever you see SUFFIX or DeploymentID in lab steps.
+    > You will see SUFFIX value on **Environment Details** tab, use it wherever you see SUFFIX or Deployment ID in lab steps.

 ## Login to Azure Portal